Editorial · Safety & Workforce

 Law & Compliance

-Japan's new Ikuseishuro (Training & Employment) program launches in April 2027.
-We explain, from a frontline practitioner's view, the scope of safety and health training obligations imposed on receiving companies, the differences from the Technical Intern Training Program, and how to roll out multilingual training.
+Japan's new Ikuseishuro (育成就労 / Training & Employment) program, which replaces the Technical Intern Training Program, launches April 2027.
+We explain, from a frontline practitioner's view in Japan, the scope of safety and health training obligations under Japanese labor law for receiving companies, the differences from the prior Technical Intern Training Program, and how to roll out multilingual training across Japan.

 Training Design